Mushroom-Daemon/doks/content/writing/writing_tips/curiosity.md

 As you can see, coaching can be well worth the upfront investment.
 You just need to make sure of two things&mdash;<mark>The next of which we'll cover right now</mark>.

+for eyesight, blue is not a good color too. <mark>There are several reasons<mark>.
+First...

 ==But almost immediately, something strange happened==.

 Bold, gut-wrenching copy. (==Which you'll see in a moment==.)